project / code

 The Protocol Surface

 Council Protocol v1.5 is a working local vertical slice.
-The app has the public filing flow, confirmation step, live/replay Floor view, settled Record view, archive, challenges, reruns, version history, evidence panels, seeded records, SQLite persistence, Vitest coverage, Playwright coverage, and no-key fallbacks for local development.
+It includes the filing and confirmation flow, live and replayable Floor views, settled Records, an archive, challenges, reruns, version history, evidence panels, and SQLite persistence.
+Vitest and Playwright cover the core flows, and no-key fallbacks keep local development usable.

 The Floor view is where the record forms: model roles, transcript events, observer notes, source checks, provisional record fields, and final synthesis.
 The goal is for the process to be visible enough that the answer does not feel like a black box, while still ending in something someone can actually read.